The world we have created is a product of our thinking. It cannot be changed without changing our thinking. -Albert Einstein

 …in spite of everything I still believe that people are really good at heart. -Anne Frank

 At Seasons Therapy, the seasons of your life are honored and help is given to handle the transitions.
 Whether you’re facing a problem with your job, a relationship that is unhealthy, a worry about your child at any age, an illness that is impairing your abilities, or a concern for yourself or another that a habit has gotten out of control, behavioral health treatment has helped many people get back on track.
 Having problems with depression, anxiety or other mental health issues can make these struggles much more difficult, so learning ways to manage these becomes part of the process of recovery.
-I have been in practice as a counselor for over 20 years and feel that at this stage of my life I have seen many seasons and have the experience to guide you through the storm.
+I have been in practice as a counselor for many years, and I feel that at this stage of my life I have seen many seasons and have the experience to guide you through the storm.

 As a Social Worker, I have been a part of people’s lives in many ways.
 Early in my career as a Crisis Clinician I fought for them when they experienced a crisis in emergency rooms and treatment centers.
 Later I joined them in their homes to help them solve problems that seemed insurmountable.
 I facilitated group therapy, taught classes, advocated, confronted and looked holistically at the person and family within complicated circumstances.